 CBD Skin Care: Concluding Thoughts

-Through its balancing of both inflammation and oil production, a healthy and balanced endocannabinoid system offers tremendous potential for anyone looking for the next great skin care product.
+Through its balancing of oil production, a healthy and balanced endocannabinoid system offers tremendous potential for anyone looking for the next great skin care product.
 To sum up, the world of CBD and beauty is still relatively new with more new products like CBD Oil Balm are being created every day.

 - Tamas Biro, Balazs Toth, Gyorgy Hasko, Ralf Paus, Pal Pacher.
 The Endocannabinoid System of the Skin In Health and Disease, Trends Pharmacology Sci., 2009 Oct 5, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2757311/